Mythical-Atlas/gamecube_controller_asm/README.md

 * All of the code is sloppy and undocumented.
 It will be tweaked and cleaned up for other people to use.

-* The connection between the Picos seems to be somewhat unstable.
-Sometimes packets are dropped or the bytes are sent in the wrong order.
+* The connection between the Picos is delicate.
+If one of the Picos loses power, both need to be reset because the SPI transfers get out of order.

 * PCB and 3D printed case!

+* Rumble support.

 ## Resources